s3g/s3g-mc/docs/process-guides.md

 ## Track and Item Helpers

 These are utility actions for building and reorganizing multichannel projects.
-They usually do one structural task and are easiest to learn by duplicating a few test items first.
+They usually do one structural task, so duplicated test items are a useful way to confirm the result before working on source material.

 Useful starting points: